 The WWII Banking Curse

-The commercial banking system is a potentially strong channel through which savings accumulated during WWII could have manifested itself as postwar economic activity.
-This paper establishes that the commercial banking system was, in general, not such a channel.
-At the state level, \$1 of total military spending causes bank balance sheets to decline 10.3 cents by 1949 and 13.9 cents by 1955.
-However, one subcategory of wartime spending, military facilities spending, most resembles a cleanly identified exogenous government spending shock and contradicts the general finding.
-Facilities spending has a strong positive effect on business lending in the postwar period.
+The massive fiscal/monetary shock of WWII is a poorly understood phenomenon.
+Of particular interest is the role the banking system could have played in transmitting the fiscal shock of the war into postwar economic activity through the wartime expansion of bank balance sheets.
+This paper establishes that the commercial banking system, in general, did not play such a direct role.
+At the state level, $1 of total military spending causes bank balance sheets to decline 10.3 cents by 1949 and 13.9 cents by 1955.
+However, one subcategory of wartime spending, military facilities spending, offers a useful counterfactual.
+Facilities spending was paid for directly by the Federal Government, and has a strong positive effect on business lending in the postwar period.
+This counterfactual suggests that the financial arrangements to facilitate private military production “crowded out” local bank deposit growth and to a lesser extent local lending.

 Tax Shocks, Financial Channels and Changes in Output